tsgates/arch-wiki-markdown/wiki/Lrzip.md

 > Decompression

-To completely extract an archived directory.
+To completely extract an archived directory:

     $ lrzuntar foo.tar.lrz

-To decompress "bar.lrz to "bar".
+To decompress "bar.lrz to "bar":

     $ lrunzip bar.lrz